victorjonsson/Arlima/readme.txt

 = 2.7.10 =

+- Previewing a list that doesn't have any unsaved changes now opens the page its related to
-- Image post connection now works as supposed to
+- The connection between article images and posts now works as supposed to
+- Some other minor bugs fixed

 = 2.7.7 =